kingandmcgaw/kingandmcgaw.github.io/_posts/2013-06-02-adam-wiggins-wisdom.md

 At Easyart we're big fans of Heroku (it's used extensively for our new platform), and Adam's general approach to modern web software design, so I thought it might be a good opportunity to review some of his nuggets of wisdom.

 ###[The Twelve-Factor App](http://www.12factor.net/)
-The principles from which the Heroku ecosystem is founded, but can be applied to any modern web application platform.
+A manifesto for modern web software design and the principles.
+It's clearly the concepts from which the Heroku ecosystem is formed, but the principles can be applied to any modern web application platform stack.

 ###[My Heroku Values](https://gist.github.com/adamwiggins/5687294)
 A few bits and pieces from this post: